-Our planning work takes place during February 2019.
-This involves; risk assessment; determining our materiality level; and issuing this audit plan to communicate our audit strategy.
+Our planning work took place during December 2020.
+This involved; risk assessment; determining our materiality level; and issuing this audit plan to communicate our audit strategy.

 Risk assessment

 We use our knowledge of Tactran, discussions with management and review of Partnership Board papers to identify areas of risk and audit focus categorised into financial risks and wider dimension risks as set out in the Code.